What Education Do I Need for a Career in Biomedical Engineering?

 Biomedical engineering is the combination of engineering methods and medical or biological research.
 Because of the nature of the field, a minimum of a bachelor's degree is required for individuals working in biomedical engineering, although graduate degrees are also available for those seeking to specialize or advance in their careers.
 Read on to learn more about these education options.
 Schools offering Biomedical Engineering Technology degrees can also be found in these popular choices.

-Careers are available in biomedical engineering for college graduates who hold a bachelor's degree, but many research or supervisory positions require a master's or a Doctor of Philosophy (Ph.D.) degree.
+Careers are available in biomedical engineering for college graduates who hold a bachelor's degree, but research or supervisory positions may require a master's or a Doctor of Philosophy (Ph.D.) degree.
 In addition to college education, each state has its own licensure requirements that must be met before a biomedical engineer can work directly with the public.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: